Over at Normblog, Norm has a typically open-minded discussion about religion and its possible attractions for its adherents:

 I think Norm, and the accounts he cites, miss something that is often important both to religious believers and to practitioners of religious activities (two overlapping but not identical groups, as I have explained before).
 What is missing is that for many people in these two groups, their interest in religious ideas and practices arises from a contact they have had, or which they perceive they have had, with entities from a non-material realm.
 This contact usually involves none of their so-called five senses, but is experienced deeply nonetheless.
 One can know something from merely being in the presence of somebody, as may happen, for example, when we experience the strong love of another person.

 Of course, it may be that people who have had such spiritual experiences are deluded in thinking they had them, or even, that they delude themselves.
 Experiments exciting certain parts of the brain with small electric currents can apparently induce very similar perceptions of religious experiences in people.
-Even so, such experiments do not demonstrate, or even make likely, the absence of non-material entities; in precisely the same way, patients with tinnitus do not demonstrate that we all live in a silent universe.
+Even so, such experiments do not demonstrate, or even make likely, the absence of non-material entities; in precisely the same way, patients with tinnitus do not demonstrate that all sound is generated inside our own heads and we all live in a silent universe.

 So it is perfectly possible that people who perceive they have had direct contact with non-material realms may indeed have had such contact.
 This possibility exists even though Richard Dawkins and many another famous person seem not to have had such experiences.
 Moreover, the lack of spiritual experiences for some people also tells us nothing about the existence or non-existence of spiritual realms and beings.
 Not all of us are born able to hear, for example, but the fact that some people are born deaf is also not usually taken as a sign that the universe itself is silent.
 It may thus, indeed, be those who believe that they have not had contacts with a non-material realm who are deluded, or who are deluding themselves.
 In a situation of such widespread ignorance, with neither replicable evidence for the existence of spiritual entities nor any evidence against their existence, it behooves no one to be arrogant about his or her position.
 (For the record, I do not count Norm in this combined category of arrogant atheists and arrogant religious believers.)